NVIDIA/NeMo-Aligner/docs/user-guide/dpo.rst

 We also support packed sequence training with DPO.
 Sequence packing is a training technique in which multiple training examples are concatenated to create one longer sequence.
 This approach eliminates the need for padding and improves GPU utilization.
 Refer to the `sequence packing documentation <https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/features/optimizations/sequence_packing.html?highlight=packing#>`_ for a detailed overview of sequence packing and its advantages.
-This document discusses sequence packing for SFT in particular, but the same benefits apply to DPO, as well.
+This document discusses sequence packing for SFT in particular, but the same benefits apply to DPO.

 Packing your DPO dataset is done as a preprocessing step in NeMo and NeMo-Aligner.
-We provide a `script https://github.com/NVIDIA/NeMo-Aligner/blob/ashors/dpo-packing/examples/nlp/data/dpo/prepare_packed_dpo_dataset.py`_ to pack you DPO dataset.
-This script assumes you alrady have a prepared DPO-format dataset.
+We provide a `script https://github.com/NVIDIA/NeMo-Aligner/blob/ashors/dpo-packing/examples/nlp/data/dpo/prepare_packed_dpo_dataset.py`_ to pack your DPO dataset.
+This script assumes you already have a prepared DPO-format dataset.
 Three main steps are run in this script:

   #.
 The online processing code in ``DPOModelDataset`` is run.
 This includes tasks such as prompt template manipulation and tokenization.
 The result is an array of tokenized sequences, represented by indices.
   #.
 Chosen and rejected sequences are concatenated.